cx-language/cx/docs/book/introduction.md

 ## Transparent interoperation with existing C APIs

-C headers can be imported directly from Delta code.
-The Clang API is used to parse the C headers and allow the contained declarations to be accessed from Delta code.
-Delta functions can be declared `extern "C"` to enable calling them from C.
+C headers can be imported directly from C* code.
+The Clang API is used to parse the C headers and allow the contained declarations to be accessed from C* code.
+C* functions can be declared `extern "C"` to enable calling them from C.

 Support for the same level of interoperability with C++ APIs is a longer-term